-A new kind of politics grounded in enquiry into new insight into the nature of being for human beings.
+An integral politics grounded in the nature of being for human beings.

 Any social or political envisioning is constrained by an invisible frame: by the implicit values and views on which it is created, most importantly its view of the nature of human beings.

-We therefore need to go back to basics if we are to rediscover our imagination and create possibility for ourselves and our societies.
+If we are to rediscover our political imagination we need to go back to basics.
 And a big vision socially and politically must begins with a vision for the “Being” of human beings.

 For example, much of modern economic and political thought rests on the assumption that you or I know what we want (think markets, democracy etc).
 However, most wisdom traditions teach us that discovering what we want is actually very hard and takes deep practice and reflection.

-Ontological Politics is an experiment that first questions who we are as humans, and then, based on that, looks at what we want to create politically i.e. societally and collectively.
+Ontological Politics starts from the question: who are we as humans beings.
+And from that asks what politics comes from that i.e. what social and collective would we seek.
 It incorporates ideas from philosophy, wisdom traditions, technology and cognitive science connecting these to a new value based political movement and programme for wiser society.